U Thant: Death and legacy

-Thant died of lung cancer in New York on November 25, 1974.
-By that time, Burma was ruled by a military junta which refused him any honours.
-The then-Burmese president Ne Win was envious of Thant's international stature and the respect that was accorded him by the Burmese populace.
-Ne Win also resented Thant's close links with the democratic government of U Nu which Win had overthrown in 1962.
+Thant died of lung cancer at the NewYork-Presbyterian Hospital in New York on 25 November 1974.
+By then, Burma was ruled by a military junta, which refused him any honours.
+Burmese president Ne Win was supposedly envious of Thant's international stature and the respect that was accorded him by the Burmese populace.

 However, Thant's grandson, Thant Myint-U, wrote in the book The River of Lost Footsteps: Histories of Burma that intense animosity between Thant and Ne Win went back only to 1969, when Ne Win believed Thant was conniving with Nu after Nu denounced Ne Win at a press corps meeting at the UN headquarters.
 Ne Win told his men to consider Thant as an enemy of the state, despite Thant denouncing Nu's action as inappropriate.

-Regardless of the reasons, Ne Win ordered that Thant be buried without any official involvement or ceremony.
+Ne Win ordered for Thant to be buried without any official involvement or ceremony.

-From the United Nations headquarters in New York where he was laid in state, Thant's body was flown back to Rangoon, but no guard of honour or high-ranking officials were on hand at the airport when the coffin arrived except for U Aung Tun, deputy minister of education, who was subsequently dismissed from office.
-On the day of Thant's funeral on December 5, 1974, tens of thousands of people lined the streets of Rangoon to pay their last respects.
-Thant's coffin was displayed at Rangoon's Kyaikasan race course for a few hours before the scheduled burial.
-The coffin of Thant was then snatched by a group of students just before it was scheduled to leave for burial in an ordinary Rangoon cemetery.
-The student demonstrators buried Thant on the former grounds of the Rangoon University Students Union (RUSU), which Ne Win had dynamited and destroyed on July 8, 1962.
+From the United Nations headquarters in New York where he was laid in state, Thant's body was flown back to Rangoon, but no guard of honour or high-ranking officials were at hand at the airport when the coffin arrived except for U Aung Tun, deputy minister of education, who was subsequently dismissed from office.
+On the day of Thant's funeral on 5 December 1974, tens of thousands of people lined the streets of Rangoon to pay their last respects.
+Thant's coffin was displayed at Rangoon's Kyaikkasan Race Course for a few hours before the scheduled burial.
+The coffin of Thant was then snatched by a group of students just before it was scheduled to leave for burial in an ordinary Rangoon cemetery at Kyandaw.
+The student demonstrators buried Thant on the former grounds of the Rangoon University Students Union (RUSU), which Ne Win had dynamited and destroyed on 8 July 1962.